-The U.S. Supreme Court is scheduled to hear arguments in a case brought by 21 states and supported by the administration, challenging the Affordable Care Act (ACA).
-The lawsuit seeks to void the entire 2010 health reform law, often called “Obamacare,” because Congress eliminated the tax penalty on those without coverage that is part of the law’s “individual mandate” to purchase health insurance.
+On November 10, the U.S. Supreme Court is scheduled to hear arguments in a case brought by 21 states and supported by the administration, challenging the Affordable Care Act (ACA).
+The lawsuit seeks to void the entire 2010 health reform law, often called “Obamacare,” because Congress eliminated the tax penalty on those without coverage, which was meant to enforce the part of the law’s “individual mandate” to purchase health insurance.
 If the ACA is invalidated, the result would strip health insurance from millions of people, especially low- and middle-income Americans, those with pre-existing medical conditions, and those lacking employer-provided insurance.

 Most public discussion about the ACA has focused on individuals who purchase coverage on their own, often by using state or federally-run “exchanges” like Healthcare.gov.
 Many of the law’s most important provisions, like the one that guarantees those with pre-existing conditions can’t be denied coverage or charged more because of their health status, apply to policies purchased by individuals.
 So is the guarantee of a broad range of essential health benefits, including hospital and emergency care, maternity and newborn coverage, prescription drug benefits and mental health coverage.